Auto workers escalate strike as 8,700 workers walk out at Ford Kentucky Truck Plant in Louisville

 Fain responded by saying, if that's the company's best offer, “You just lost the Kentucky Truck Plant,” said the executive.

+Fain, Masters said, likely is testing how far he needs to push Ford before going to “full throttle,” by taking all 57,000 Ford members out on strike.

+The union’s move doesn’t leave him optimistic for a quick end to the strikes, Masters said.
+“I think the issues that remain on the table are quite thorny,” he said, pointing to union demands that all workers get defined benefit pensions and health insurance when they retire.

 The UAW expanded its strikes on Sept.
 22, adding 38 GM and Stellantis parts warehouses.
 Assembly plants from Ford and GM were added the week after that.
-All told, about 25,000 workers have walked off their jobs at the three automakers.
+The Kentucky strike brings to 33,700 the number of workers on strike against the three automakers.

 Thus far, the union has decided to target a small number of plants from each company rather than have all 146,000 UAW members at the automakers go on strike at the same time.